 RMSSD

-RMSSD (Root Mean Square of Successive Differences) is a time-domain HRV metric defined as the square root of the mean of the squared successive differences between adjacent NN (or RR) intervals, expressed in milliseconds.
-It is considered the most reliable short-term marker of parasympathetic (vagal) activity and is widely used in wearables and rPPG-based readings.
-In longevity research, RMSSD is tracked as a daily indicator of recovery, training adaptation, sleep quality, and acute stress load.
+RMSSD (Root Mean Square of Successive Differences) is a time-domain measure of heart rate variability (HRV).
+It is the square root of the mean of the squared differences between adjacent NN (or RR) heartbeat intervals, in milliseconds.
+It is considered the most reliable short-term marker of your parasympathetic (vagal) activity.
+So it is widely used in wearables and in rPPG-based (camera) readings.
+In longevity research, RMSSD is tracked as a daily signal of your recovery, training adaptation, sleep quality, and acute stress load.

 Sources